 By simply applying digital rewards or games into a specific activity, many service providers and employers are triumphantly adding the term “gamification” to a features list or marketing materials for their products or offers of employment.
 While it is true that this type of application falls under the umbrella of the principle idea of gamification, this is arguably not the reason why gamification has so rapidly risen to prominence.
-From my research and experience, there are 5 concepts applicable to Gamification that transcend the simple check-the-box or features list applications and move gamification into the realm of effective and necessary for every organization and industry.
+From our research and experience, there are 5 concepts applicable to Gamification that transcend the simple “check-the-box” or “features list” applications and move gamification into the realm of effective and necessary for every organization and industry.

-Very little is accomplished simply by playing games; I will not presume to say that nothing is accomplished, just very little.
+Very little is accomplished simply by playing games; it is presumptuous to say that nothing is accomplished, just very little.
 What may be accomplished is: a small reprieve from daily monotony, a brief appreciation of the moment and/or a potential motivation to be able to play again.
-These things are all fine but most organizations are seeking opportunities to create recognizable shifts in their businesses.
-I have seen a well-positioned gamification concept visibly move the needle in many circumstances in various industries, but only when the metric where changes were desired were clearly identified and defined.
+These things are all fine, but most organizations are seeking opportunities to create recognizable shifts in their business.
+We have seen well-positioned gamification concepts visibly move the needle in many circumstances in various industries, but only when the metric where changes were desired were clearly identified and defined.

-Metrics, both behavioral and performance, always have context and correlations which can be discovered and measured using appropriate data and analytics; however, these metrics aren’t always obvious and in many cases require context and trend analysis.
-The required data sets can be collected in many ways but two of the most successful methods I’ve seen are 1) CRM data and 2) a well implemented incentive program.
-Once the contexts of the desired metrics are identified a needle can be discovered and measured.
+Metrics, both behavioral and performance, always have context and correlations which can be discovered and measured using appropriate data and analytics; however, these metrics aren’t always obvious, and in many cases, require context and trend analysis.
+The required data sets can be collected in many ways but two of the most successful methods we have seen are 1) CRM data and 2) a well implemented incentive program.
+Once the contexts of the desired metrics are identified, a performance target can be set and measured against.

 Without a clear and outlined context, gamification (or any reward system) can sometimes even have an adverse effect.
-I’ve witnessed call centers who have abysmal call quality scores dedicate all their resources to improving their call quality only to find that their average call times skyrocketed and they instead failed to meet their call volume quotas which ultimately decreased their profitability: they were robbing Peter to pay Paul.
-Without full understanding of their proper context, some reward systems, even those using gamification, can hinder more than thay help.
+We have witnessed call centers who have abysmal call quality scores dedicate all their resources to improving their call quality only to find that their average call times skyrocketed and they instead failed to meet their call volume quotas which ultimately decreased their profitability; they were robbing Peter to pay Paul.
+Without full understanding of their proper context, some reward systems, even those using gamification, can hinder more than they help.

 In low-margin high-volume environments, time and efficiency reign supreme.
 In creativity-minded quality-based environments the opposite can be true.
 The point is that a one-size-fits-all gamification system is not going to be effective in all circumstances.
 There are different ways to reach, motivate, and address the behaviors of different individuals which requires that gamification tools reflect these differences.
 In other words, there is no guaranteed solution which works in every situation.